Research - clinical trials for bowel cancer

 test new treatments, such as new chemotherapy drugs or targeted therapies

 look at new combinations of existing treatments, or change the way they are given to make them more effective or to reduce side effects

 compare the effectiveness of drugs used to control symptoms

 find out how cancer treatments work

-Trials are the only reliable way to find out if a different type of surgery, chemotherapy, radiotherapy or other treatment is better than what’s already available.
+Trials are the only reliable way to find out if a different type of surgery, chemotherapy, targeted therapy, radiotherapy or other treatment is better than what is already available.